SSWConsulting/SSW.Rules.Content/rules/organize-terminal-sessions-with-panes/rule.md

 This feature serves as an alternative to having multiple terminal windows open simultaneously.
 Panes help keep everything in one place, making it simpler to navigate between different sessions.

-Use cases:
-- Monitoring different processes simultaneously.
-- Running multiple projects locally.
-- Executing commands concurrently.

-Main shortcuts:
-- `Alt + Shift + +` to split the pane vertically.
-- `Alt + Shift + -` to split the pane horizontally.
-- `Alt + Shift + W` to close the pane.
-- `Alt + Arrow` to move between panes.
-- `Alt + Shift + Arrow` to resize a pane.

 ::: ok
 ![Figure: APIs and front-end applications running in different windows](multiple-windows.jpg)
 :::